SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

         }
     }
     ```
-    > Note: We dynamically control the visibility of the button *Create Project in S4HC* based on the value of the transient field *createS4HCProjectEnabled*.
+    > Note: We dynamically control the visibility of the button "Create Project in S4HC" based on the value of the transient field "createS4HCProjectEnabled".

-BAS: Edit language dependend labels in file [i18n.properties]`./db/i18n/i18n.properties`:
+BAS: Edit language dependend labels in file [i18n.properties](./db/i18n/i18n.properties):

 4. Add labels for project fields and the button to create projects:
     ```